 Step 1: Assess Current and Future Hiring Needs

 Start by measuring the organization's existing team structure and matching recruitment activities with strategic objectives.
 Use workforce planning and headcount forecasting software to decide when and where the talent will be required.
+This assessment helps build a forward-looking talent pipeline to meet future hiring needs.

 Key actions: